 (Do not edit this paragraph...)

+Effective for the 2017/2018 Delivery Year and 2018/2019 Delivery Year, the annual nominated DR value for a Firm Service Level customer on a Capacity Performance product-type registration shall equal the lesser of (a) summer nominated DR Value or (b) winter nominated DR value on such registration.
+Effective with the 2019/2020 Delivery Year, an annual nominated DR value for a Capacity Performance registration is no longer calculated.

-Effective with the 2017/2018 Delivery Year, the nominated value for a Firm Service Level customer on a Capacity Performance product-type registration shall equal the lesser of (a) Peak Load Contribution for customer minus (the summer Firm Service Level times the loss factor) or (b) (Winter Peak Load for customer multiplied by Zonal Winter Weather Adjustment Factor minus winter Firm Service Level) times the loss factor.
+The summer nominated DR value for a Firm Service Level customer on a Capacity Performance product-type registration is calculated as the Peak Load Contribution for customer minus (the summer Firm Service Level times the loss factor).

+The winter nominated DR value for a Firm Service Level customer on a Capacity Performance product-type registration is calculated as (Winter Peak Load for customer multiplied by Zonal Winter Weather Adjustment Factor minus winter Firm Service Level) times the loss factor.

-Prior to 2020/2021 Delivery Year, the nominated value for a Firm Service Level customer on a Capacity Performance product-type registration shall be effective for the entire Delivery Year.
-Effective with the 2020/2021 Delivery Year, the nominated value for a Firm Service Level customer on a Capacity Performance product-type registration for summer period of June through October and May of the Delivery Year will be based on the summer period capability of the registration and the nominated value for non-summer period of November through April of the Delivery Year will be based on the annual capability of the registration.
-The summer period capability of a Firm Service Level customer on the registration shall equal the Peak Load Contribution minus (the summer Firm Service Level multiplied by the loss factor).
-The annual capability for a Firm Service Level customer on the registration shall equal the lesser of (a) Peak Load Contribution for customer minus (the summer Firm Service Level times the loss factor) or (b) (Winter Peak Load for customer multiplied by Zonal Winter Weather Adjustment Factor minus winter Firm Service Level) times the loss factor.
-If a Capacity Performance product-type registration indicates that such registration is for Summer-Period DR Only, the nominated value for a Firm Service Level registration for the summer period of June through October and May of the Delivery Year will be based on the summer period capability of the registration and the nominated value for non-summer period of November through April of the Delivery Year will be zero.
+.
+If a Capacity Performance product-type registration indicates that such registration is for Summer-Period DR Only, the winter nominated DR value for a Firm Service Level registration will be zero.

 The Winter Peak Load is determined by the Curtailment Service Provider based on the customer’s peak load between hour ending 7:00 EPT through 21:00 EPT on each of the PJM defined five coincident peak (5CP) days from December through February two Delivery Years prior to the Delivery Year for which the registration is submitted.
-The Winter Peak Load is calculated as the average of the customer’s five peak demand values on the PJM defined winter 5 CP days.
-PJM posts the RTO winter 5 CP days on the pjm website.
-If no hourly load data exists for December through February two Delivery Years prior to the Delivery Year, then the CSP may use the most recent December through February hourly load data to calculate the Winter Peak Load.
-If no hourly load data for the customer exists for the last two December through February periods prior to the Deliver Year, the CSP may provide alternative data to support a Winter Peak Load subject to PJM’s review and approval of the use of alternative data.
+The Winter Peak Load is calculated as the average of the customer’s five peak demand values on the PJM defined winter 5 CP days unless average use in the 7:00 through 21:00 period on a winter CP day is below 35% of the average 7:00 through 21:00 period use over all five winter 5CP days, then such day and its peak demand value may be excluded from the WPL calculation.
+Up to two of the winter 5CP days may be excluded from the WPL calculation based on the previous criteria.
+If no hourly load data exists for December through February two Delivery Years prior to the Delivery Year, or if more than two days meet the exclusion criteria, then the CSP may use the most recent December through February hourly load data to calculate the Winter Peak Load, upon PJM verification.
+If no hourly load data for the customer exists for the last two December through February periods prior to the Deliver Year, or if more than two days meet the exclusion criteria for the last two December through February periods prior to the Delivery Year, the CSP may provide alternative data to support a Winter Peak Load subject to PJM’s review and approval of the use of alternative data.

 The Zonal Winter Weather Adjustment Factor is equal to the zonal winter weather normalized peak divided by the zonal average of five coincident peak loads in December through February.
+PJM posts the RTO winter 5CP days on the PJM website.
 PJM calculates and posts the Zonal Winter Weather Adjustment Factors on the pjm website.

 Nominated Value of Guaranteed Load Drop Resources